stable-packages/store/README.md

 ## Who need this

-- libraries that want its state to be shared regardless of how many versions of it exist in memory.
+- library that can be used by other libraries, and
+- library that has state, and/or
-- libraries that want to protect its state from modification.
+- library that want to protect its state from modification.

 ## Why do you need this